jfigus/s2n/README.md

+## What is this repo?

+This repo is a fork of the Amazon S2N TLS stack.
+This fork will include support for TLS 1.3 as defined in [draft-ietf-tls-tls13-10].
+This code is being developed as an academic exercise.
+This code is not intended for commercial use, has not been through the appropriate security reviews and is for experimentation only.

+The goal of this fork is to better understand the hurdles for implementating TLS 1.3, along with providing feedback to the IETF TLS WG as needed.
+This code is a work-in-progress, as the TLS 1.3 draft has not been ratified.
+Further revisions to the TLS 1.3 draft are anticipated.
+It is my hope to update this code as the draft is revised in the future.

+The S2N stack was chosen for this exercise because of it's simplicity.
+While my experience with TLS is limited to the OpenSSL stack, the state machine implementation within OpenSSL doesn't lend itself well for the TLS 1.3 state machine changes.
+The S2N stack appears to be a clean room implementation of TLS, supporting up through TLS 1.2.
+S2N implements a more structured state machine than OpenSSL.
+Having said that, S2N is not without shortcomings.
+S2N does not provide sufficient TLS client side capabilities for commericial use.
+For instance, S2N does not verify the server certificate during a TLS handshake.
+S2N has minimal support for TLS extensions.
+S2N does not support ECDSA certificates.
+There are probably other shortcomings that I'm failing to mention.
+However, for the purposes of this exercise, S2N is easier to extend for TLS 1.3 than OpenSSL.

+## Project status

+The initial goal of this exercise is to provide support for a 1-RTT handshake.
+The following TLS 1.3 requirements have been implemented:

+KeyShare extension is handled in both Client and Server hello messages EncryptedExtensions message has been implemented
+HKDF is implemented per RFC5869 to generate xES and master_secret ECDHE key exchange is working (limited to prime256v1 curve) Handshake key expansion using xES is working
+Obsolete messages removed from handshake (e.g. ServerKeyExchange)

+The following items remain to fully implement 1-RTT:
+Application key expansion using master_secret HelloRetryRequest message not implemented ServerConfiguration message not implemented
+Hash selection is not derived from negotiated cipher suite DH key exchange is not implemented in KeyShare extension

+## How to use this fork

+To use this code, follow the S2N build instructions.
+However, onl the OpenSSL crypto layer is supported in this fork.
+S2N has abstracted the crypto layer, allowing OpenSSL or another library to be used for crypto support.
+I have not fully honored this abstraction layer in this fork.
+Therefore, you will need to use OpenSSL for crypto support with S2N.
+The code in this fork was developed on a Ubuntu 14 system (64-bit).
+You'll need the OpenSSL devel package installed.
+Once S2N is compiled and LD_LIBRARY_PATH has been setup, use s2nc and s2nd to setup a TLS 1.3 session.
+You'll need to set S2N_ENABLE_CLIENT_MODE=1 on the client side.
+By default S2N disables client side support, probably because there's no logic to actually verify the server certificate.
+Using two terminal windows, run both of the following commands:

+s2nd localhost 8443
+s2nc localhost 8443

+The original S2N readme follows...

 <img src="docs/images/s2n_logo_github.png" alt="s2n">

 s2n is a C99 implementation of the TLS/SSL protocols that is designed to be simple, small, fast, and with security as a priority.
 It is released and licensed under the Apache Software License 2.0.